-Created by Marti Noxon and Sarah Gertrude Shapiro, the series - which offers a fictionalized look behind the scenes of a Bachelor-like reality dating show - has long been the subject of rumors about a messy behind-the-scenes.
-But Rukeyser, who was Noxon's very first hire on the series, has been a stable force in the otherwise tumultuous creative process.
+Created by Marti Noxon and Sarah Gertrude Shapiro, the series - which offers a fictionalized look behind the scenes of a Bachelor-like reality dating show - has long been the subject of rumors about behind-the-scenes turmoil.
+But Rukeyser, who was Noxon's very first hire on the show, has been a stable force in the otherwise tumultuous creative process.

-She served as a co-executive producer during the first season before she was upped to exec producer in the drama's second outing.
-The writers room for the new season started up in Los Angeles about a month ago, with the series set to begin production in February in Vancouver.
-Season three will debut in the summer of 2017.
+Rukeyser served as a co-executive producer during the first season before she was upped to exec producer in the drama's second outing.
+The writers' room for the new season started up in Los Angeles about a month ago, with the series set to begin production in February in Vancouver.
+Season three will debut in summer 2017.

-In addition to a Peabody Award, the drama starring Shiri Appleby and Constance Zimmer recently nabbed Emmy nominations for in the drama writing category for Noxon and Shapiro, as well as a supporting actress in a drama for star Zimmer.
+In addition to a Peabody Award, the show starring Shiri Appleby and Constance Zimmer recently nabbed Emmy nominations in the drama writing category for Noxon and Shapiro, as well as a supporting actress in a drama mention for star Zimmer.

 Having been with the show from the start, how does it feel to step into this new position?